How to Work as an Independent Contractor in Germany

 Contractors that are looking to work in Germany will find there are several options when it comes to structuring contracts and choosing a business model.
 Like most countries, Germany has its own rules and standards when it comes to contractors that you will need to comply with.
 Otherwise, you could find yourself classified as an employee, bringing unexpected consequences for you and your client.

-This guide will explain your options, as well as the advantages and disadvantages of each choice.
-The first thing to know is that if you are an EU citizen, you will not need a work permit as a contractor in Germany.
+This guide will explain your options for working as an independent contractor in Germany.
+It will also explain the advantages and disadvantages of each choice.
+The first thing to know is that if you are an EU citizen, you will not need a work permit as an independent contractor in Germany.
 Non-EU citizens may be more limited on their options for working in Germany, requiring a third-party sponsor for a visa.

-Offering services as a self-employed contractor in Germany has it benefits, provided that you can meet the German self-employment tests.
+Offering services as a self-employed independent contractor in Germany has its benefits, provided that you can meet the German self-employment tests.
 This includes whether the type of work you offer qualifies, the planned geographical area and requirements for a residence permit.

 Advantages and Disadvantages

 The advantage of being self-employed is that you can contract directly with your client as an individual with no intermediary.
 As long as you can set up a verifiable project and payment method, this can be the simplest.
 Another unique advantage of contracting as a self-employed in Germany is that you don’t have to pay any social contributions, as long as you have adequate medical coverage while in the country.